- Pecos County 4- H FACEBOOK

 - Health Care

-Educational programs of Texas A&M AgriLife Extension Service are open to all people without regard to race, color, sex, disability, religion, age, or national origin.
+The members of Texas A&M AgriLife will provide equal opportunities in programs and activities, education, and employment to all persons regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity and will strive to achieve full and equal employment opportunity throughout Texas A&M AgriLife.
 The Texas A&M University System, U.S. Department of Agriculture, and the County Commissioners Courts of Texas Cooperating

 Commercial products and trade names are mentioned for information purposes only.
 No guarantee or endorsement by the Texas A&M AgriLife Extension Service is intended or implied.
 If you need any special accommodations, please contact Karan Heffelfinger at the Pecos County Extension Office at 432-336-2541 1 week prior to the event so we can consider your request.
 If you have any special dietary needs, please contact Karan Heffelfinger at the Pecos County Extension Office 432-336-2541 at least 1 week prior to the event.